About 67-78% of individuals experience some degree of spasticity after spinal cord injury.

 Managing Spasticity After Spinal Cord Injury

-Some of the best management interventions for spasticity after spinal cord injury include:
+Below, we’ll discuss some of the most effective management interventions for spasticity after spinal cord injury.

-Many spinal cord injury patients take muscle relaxants to temporarily inhibit muscle contractions.
+Individuals with spasticity after spinal cord injury may be prescribed muscle relaxants to temporarily inhibit muscle contractions.

-The most commonly prescribed muscle relaxant is Baclofen.
+The most commonly prescribed oral muscle relaxant is Baclofen.
 Others include Tizanidine, Clonidine, and Diazepam.

-Because oral medications are swallowed, they affect the entire body.
-Common side effect include nausea, fatigue, and dizziness.
+Because these medications are taken orally, they affect the entire body and generally require higher dosages.
+Common side effects of muscle relaxants include nausea, fatigue, and dizziness.

-Botox is a nerve blocker, meaning that it blocks nerve signals that cause muscle contractions.
+Botox is a nerve blocker, meaning that it blocks nerve signals that activate muscle contractions.

 Unlike oral medications, Botox is directly injected into tight muscles for targeted spasticity relief.

 The effects of Botox generally last between 3-6 months.
-During that time, spinal cord injury patients should take advantage of their reduced spasticity and focus on intensive physical therapy to promote long-term spasticity relief.
+During that time, patients should take advantage of their reduced spasticity and focus on intensive physical therapy to promote long-term spasticity relief.

-If spasticity is severe, and all other management interventions prove ineffective, surgery may be recommended.
+If spasticity is severe, and all other management interventions prove to be ineffective, then surgery may be recommended.

-Prevantative management is key to making sure that spasticity doesn’t negatively affect your quality of life after spinal cord injury.
+While spasticity can develop for years before it becomes bothersome, individuals shouldn’t wait until it becomes inconvenient or painful.
+Preventative management is key to ensuring that spasticity doesn’t negatively impact your quality of life after spinal cord injury.

-Hopefully, this article helped you better understand why you may be experiencing spasticity after spinal cord injury and how to manage it.
+Hopefully, this article helped you better understand why spasticity occurs after spinal cord injury and how to manage it.
 Good luck!